Start Planning

 Do I need travel insurance for an all-inclusive African safari?

 Yes.
 Comprehensive travel insurance is essential.
-Policies should cover emergency medical evacuation (air ambulance from remote reserves can cost USD 10,000-30,000), trip cancellation and interruption, lost luggage, and flight delays.
+Policies should cover emergency medical evacuation (air ambulance from remote reserves can cost $10,000-$30,000), trip cancellation and interruption, lost luggage, and flight delays.
 Some lodges include emergency evacuation insurance in their rates, but verify coverage limits and exclusions.
 Specialist safari insurers often provide better terms than generic travel policies, particularly for high-value bookings.

 Frequently asked questions